fomightez/Jupyter-desktop_with_pymol/README.md

 Choose `Skip Activation` at the bottom the dialog box that comes up as PyMOL starts.

-Adjust the width of the PyMOL window, if you like, by dragging on the bottom right corner.
+Adjust the width of the PyMOL window by dragging on the bottom right corner down and to the right to maximize screen real estate to suit your preference.

 Next to any `PyMOL>` prompt you see on the screen, type `fetch` followed by a PDB id and you'll be viewing your choice of molecule.